Neelothpal/Intel_Unnati-2024/README.md

 ## Prerequisites

-- **Docker**: Ensure that you have docker installed on your system.
+- **Docker**: Ensure that you have docker installed on your system and is running while creating and running the docker image.

 ## Compilation